netket/netket/docs/docs/hilbert.md

 A simple workaround is to use {class}`~netket.sampler.MetropolisExchange`: as it exchanges the value on two different sites, it guarantees that the total number of particles is conserved, and therefore respects the constraint if it is correctly imposed at the initialization of the chain.

-In short: when working with constrained Hilbert spaces you have to take extra care when chosing your sampler.
+In short: when working with constrained Hilbert spaces you have to take extra care when choosing your sampler.
 And if you have exotic constraints you will most likely need to define your own transition kernel.
 But don't worry: it is very easy! (however nobody has yet written documentation for it.
 In the meantime, have a look at [this discussion](https://github.com/netket/netket/discussions/755#discussioncomment-858719))
 ```

 The constraints supported on the built-in hilbert spaces are: